ivandotv/validar/docs/README.md

 **Validation runner doesn't contain any validation tests**, it is meant to be used with tried and tested validation libraries such as [Validator.js](https://github.com/validatorjs/validator.js) or you can write your own tests very easily.

-Validation runner doesn’t contain any validation tests.
-It is meant to be used with tried and tested validation libraries such as Validator.js or you can write your own tests very easily.
-Example

 ## Usage

 Given an object with the data: